The Council of Orthopaedic Residency Directors (CORD) Conferences

 Program Education, Accreditation, and Leadership (PEAL) Forum Theme: Skills

-The PEAL Forum is a 90-minute CME session designed specifically for new/aspiring residency and fellowship program directors, assistant program directors, residency and fellowship program coordinators, and anyone interested in orthopaedic surgery graduate medical education.
+The PEAL Forum is designed specifically for new/aspiring residency and fellowship program directors, assistant program directors, residency and fellowship program coordinators, and anyone interested in orthopaedic surgery graduate medical education.

 Thursday, February 12, 2026